At-Home Dry Eye Tests: What Works (and What Doesn't)

 What works: at-home dry eye screening methods worth using

-1) Validated symptom questionnaires (high value)
+1) Structured symptom questionnaires

 - OSDI (Ocular Surface Disease Index) – assesses symptom frequency and functional impact